PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/ActionScript Cloud Code.md

     			}
 ```

-Optionally you can have a Response handler which logs out when the Event is successfully requested.
+Optionally, you can have a Response handler which logs out when the Event is successfully requested:

 ```
     	public function SetPosResponse(response:LogEventResponse):void